 In vivo imaging of cortical organization and plasticity

 The cortex is a laminated structure that is thought to underlie sequential information processing.
 Sensory input enters layer 4 (L4) from which activity quickly spreads to superficial layers 2/3 (L2/3) and deep layers 5/6 (L5/6).
 Sensory responses themselves depend on ongoing, i.e. spontaneous cortical activity, as well as the state and behavioral context of the animal.
 Receptive field properties of neurons can rapidly and adaptively be reshaped when an animal is engaged in a behavioral task, indicating that even in primary auditory cortex encoding of stimuli is dependent on task- or context-dependent state (Francis et al 2018).
 Responses also depend on ongoing cortical dynamics in a lamina-dependent fashion.
 However, we do not know how neuronal circuits shape these emergent dynamics within and between laminae, and we do not know which neurons encode which aspect of a sensory stimulus.
 In a collaborative project (together with J. Maunsell, D. Rinberg, D. Plenz, M. Histed, S. Shoham, B. Babadi, T. Fellin, S. Panzeri, W. Losert, D. Chialvo; see HOLOBRAIN.ORG) funded by the NIH BRAIN initiative we use in vivo 2-photon imaging and stimulation technology that allows rapid imaging and stimulation in multiple focal planes and by developing new computational and analysis techniques based on dynamic systems and graph theoretic measures to extract network dynamics at the single neuron and population level.
 We use these new techniques to investigate the 3D single cell and population activity patterns in the auditory cortex in mice and identify the influence of single neurons relative to the synergistic influence of specific groups of neurons (the crowd) on network dynamics and ultimately behavior of the animal.
+We already found that populations of neurons in A1 show neuronal avalanches (Bowen et al. 2019).

-Our work already identified the functional micro-architecture of the auditory cortex, and how this architecture can changes (see Bandyopadhyay et al Nature Neuroscience 2010, Winkowski & Kanold 2013, Winkowski et al. 2013, Meng et al. 2019, Liu et al. 2019).
+Our work already identified the functional micro-architecture of the auditory cortex, and how this architecture can change (see Bandyopadhyay et al Nature Neuroscience 2010, Winkowski & Kanold 2013, Winkowski et al. 2013, Meng et al. 2019, Liu et al. 2019).
 We are also collaborating with Dr. Shihab Shamma’s lab (UMd) which is studying behavioral induced rapid plasticity in ferrets.

 In vitro studies of cortical micro-circuits